txhammer68/docs/kubuntu.md

 ## Optimizing kubuntu desktop
-## Based on Kubuntu 22.04.1
-## My system specs, desktop tower PC, circa 2012
-* Intel Haswell CPU 4 cores - 3.4Ghz
-* 16GB RAM
-* /dev/sda 120GB SSD - Root partition
-* /dev/sdb 120GB SSD - Home partition
-* /dev/sdc 4TB HDD   - Data Drive, music,movies,pics
-* GPU Intel built-in
-* Intel Audio
-* 1gb Intel Ethernet

-I started using Linux about 5 years ago, coming from Windows it was quite a learning curve, but Linux has come a long ways, and is now a viable alternative to Windows.
-This is a collection of info i have learned over the years of running Linux on my home PC.
-References to Arch wiki are useful, even though we are running Ubuntu based distro, many of the principles apply to kubuntu setup.

 Some useful links for optimizing system performance<br>
 [Arch](https://wiki.archlinux.org/title/improving_performance)<br>
 [KDE](https://wiki.archlinux.org/title/KDE)<br>
 [Ubuntu](https://github.com/themagicalmammal/howtodebuntu#5-optimize-boot-time--ram-usage)<br>

-When installing kubuntu its best to partition drives manually to put /home on a separate drive/partition.
-This is usefull to isolate desktop user settings from system drive, also when reinstalling, to retain user settings on next install, and performance advantages for reading config settings, as they are all stored in the user's home directory.

 Create [partitions](https://wiki.archlinux.org/title/partitioning) for each part of the install process
 * EFI partition for UEFI Boot drive 512MB type fat32 /dev/sda1